Tracking Aerosol Convection Interactions Experiment (TRACER)

 Lead Scientist: Michael Jensen

-During the Tracking Aerosol Convection Interactions Experiment (TRACER), scientists will use the first ARM Mobile Facility (AMF1), the second generation C-band ARM Scanning Precipitation Radar (CSAPR2), and a small satellite site with radiosonde and aerosol measurements to learn more about cloud and aerosol interactions in the deep convection over the Houston area.
+During the TRacking Aerosol Convection interactions ExpeRiment (TRACER), scientists will use the first ARM Mobile Facility (AMF1), the second-generation C-Band Scanning ARM Precipitation Radar (CSAPR2), and a small satellite (ancillary) site with radiosonde and aerosol measurements to learn more about cloud and aerosol interactions in the deep convection over the Houston, Texas, area.

 The Houston region offers a unique environment where isolated convective systems are common and experience a spectrum of polluted aerosol conditions from urban and industrial areas.
 In addition, surrounding areas also show significantly lower background aerosol concentrations.

-A climatological analysis of radar observations from the Houston/Galveston area NXRAD (KHGX) show that convective initiation occurs in this area on 40 to 55 percent of the days each month of the year.
+TRACER also will include a four-month intensive operational period (IOP).
+A climatological analysis of radar observations from the Houston/Galveston-area NEXRAD (KHGX) shows that convective initiation occurs in this area on 40 to 55 percent of the days each month of the year.
 The total number of convective events is strongly peaked during the months of June through September.
-An intensive operational period will be held June 1, 2021, to September 30, 2021, to capture these events.
+To capture these events, the TRACER IOP will run from June 1 to September 30, 2022.

 |Sarah Brooks||Pavlos Kollias||Rebecca Sheesley|